-- 4.37 The External Auditors (currently Ernst Young LLP EY) are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
-This communication is in the form of a written report which is presented to Fire Authority on completion of the Audit. - 4.38 The principal purposes of the Auditors' report are: - To present key issues identified during the audit of the financial statements for the year ended 31 March and any material misstatements in the accounts, - To report on any key issues for governance, - To report on the Auditors' Value for Money conclusion, - To give an "audit opinion" on the financial statements, - To report on the implementation of any recommendations in the previous year's ISA 260 report, - To seek approval to the management representation letter, which confirms the Authority's responsibilities and actions in relation to the financial statements. - 4.39 The 2020/21 statement of accounts received an unqualified audit.
-They were approved by Fire Authority in May 22 subject to any non-material changes following completion of the external audit.
-This was completed with one minor change and the final accounts were presented to Finance and Resources Committee in October 22.
-A Value for Money conclusion is yet to be completed.
+- 4.37 The External Auditors are appointed through a national contract via Public Sector Audit Appointments (PSAA).
+The External Auditors for 2018/19 through to 2022/23 were Ernst Young LLP (EY).
+From 2023/24 to 2027/28 the External Auditors are KPMG. - 4.38 The External Auditors are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
+This communication is in the form of a written report which is presented to Fire Authority on completion of the Audit. - 4.39 The principal purposes of the Auditors' report are: - To present key issues identified during the audit of the financial statements for the year ended 31 March and any material misstatements in the accounts, - To report on any key issues for governance, - To report on the Auditors' Value for Money conclusion, - To give an "audit opinion" on the financial statements, - To report on the implementation of any recommendations in the previous year's ISA 260 report, - To seek approval to the management representation letter, which confirms the Authority's responsibilities and actions in relation to the financial statements.